[Estimated time to read: 1.5 minutes]

 Keep costs down by using low cost exchange traded funds (ETFs) or index tracking funds where possible.

 Most good financial advisers will also have negotiated discounts on actively managed funds, and can pass on the discounts to you, which can also help keep costs down.

-This is perhaps the most complicated part of investing, and getting this right can make a big difference over time.
+This is perhaps the most complicated part of investment management, and getting this right can make a big difference over time.

 You may need some help getting started with this.
 But one thing it is commonly agreed you must do is diversify.